gto76/python-cheatsheet/README.md

 print(<el_1>, ..., sep=' ', end='\n', file=sys.stdout, flush=False)
 ```
 * **Use `'file=sys.stderr'` or `'sys.stderr.write(<str>)'` for messages about errors.**
-* **Stdout and stderr streams hold output in a buffer until they receive a string containing '\n' or '\r', buffer reaches 4096 characters, `'flush=True'` is used, or program exits.**
+* **Stdout and stderr streams hold output in a buffer until they receive a string containing '\n' or '\r', buffer reaches 4096 characters, `'flush=True'` is used, or the program exits.**

 ### Pretty Print
 ```python